 Q: I’ve managed to get myself into a debate with my girlfriend that is now running to two weeks and threatening our relationship.
 The question is whether or not one should use a comma before the word “too” at the end of a sentence—e.g., “Steve likes chocolate ice cream too.”
 The Chicago Manual of Style says you shouldn’t, but my girlfriend has found a website that says you should.
 I’m no grammarian, but I’d appreciate something approaching a definitive answer.
 Can you help?

-A: In the universe of yeses and noes, this is a maybe (which explains why two intelligent people can disagree about it).
+A: In the universe of yeses and noes, the comma-bef0re-“too” question is a maybe (which explains why two intelligent people can disagree about it).
 There’s no grammatical rule that says you must use a comma with “too” in the kind of sentence you describe.
 It’s largely optional, and depends on the inflection the writer intends.
-In the case of “too,” use a comma if you intend to emphasize a pause.
+In the case of “too,” use a comma if you intend to be emphatic about it.

 Take your example: “Steve likes chocolate ice cream too.”
 Context might call for a comma or it might not.
 If Grandma has just given Steve’s pushy little brother Sam a scoop of ice cream, and their mother wants to suggest that shy little Steve should get the same, she might say, “Steve likes chocolate ice cream, too.”
 (With a little lilt at the end, emphasizing the “too.”)